makinacorpus/makina-states/doc/ref/formulaes/services/monitoring/icinga.rst

     :ssh_addr: address used to do the ssh connection in order to perform check_by_ssh. this address is not the hostname address becasue we can use a ssh gateway
     :ssh_port: ssh_port
     :[service]: a boolean to indicate that the service [service] has to be added
     :services_attrs: a dictionary to override the default values for each service definition and to ad additional values.
-The keys begining with "cmdarg" are the check command arguments.
+The keys begining with "cmdarg\_" are the check command arguments.
 Each subdictionary corresponds to a service.

 Some services use an additional subdictionary because they can be defined several times.
 It is the case of